C3n7ral051nt4g3ncy/GitOSINT_Bot/README.md

 # 🔮 Future Developments

-I will keep working on GitOSINT Bot, and in 2024, it should be released.
+I will keep working hard on GitOSINT Bot, at the end of 2024/ start of 2025, it should be released again to the pubilic.
+It's a very powerful tool and I will not put it in the hands of anyone, so the people who will get access will be vetted OSINT professionnals and intelligence analysts, basically anyone working with OSINT.

-There will be a ton of API's in the bot, you probably know that API's cost money, and I am not willing to pay for your searches.
+There will be a ton of API's in the bot that I pay a lot of money for, I guess you obviously know that API's cost money, and I am not willing to pay for your searches.

 <br>